-Members of the Investment Committee Sub-Committee (including their deputies) are subject to the Coast to Capital Conflicts of Interest Policy as set out in the Assurance Framework.
+Members of the Investment Committee Sub-Committee are subject to the Coast to Capital Conflicts of Interest Policy as set out in the Assurance Framework.
 Investment Committee meetings will operate in line with this policy.

 Investment Committee Sub-Committee papers and minutes are published in line with the requirements set out in the Assurance Framework.